Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

-Urban design is a relatively new profession, which has grown considerably as a career path and particularly over the last 25 years.
-A career in this field offers an interesting and varied environment with good opportunities for progression.
+Urban design has grown considerably as a career path and a career in this field offers an interesting and varied environment with good opportunities for progression.
 The sector continues to grow at a steady rate in line with growing populations.

 Types of urban design work